 So what conclusions can be drawn?
-Is there a clear favorite between the Leica TL and the Leica TL?
+Is there a clear favorite between the Leica TL and the Leica X2?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Leica TL:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Broader imaging potential: Can record not only still images but also 1080/30p movies.